gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

 Write a custom python script to analyse the frequency of the topic `/DUCKIEBOT_NAME/lane_filter_node/lane_pose` for each bag (should be the same as last exercise).
 Plot the relationship between `matrix_mesh_size` on one axis and the the mean and standard deviation of the frequency of the `lane_pose` topic on the other axis (provide at least 4 points on the plot).

+Warning: sometimes, when changing the parameters dynamically errors might occur, since the matrix size might be changing during computation of the segments.

 <end/>

 ## Task 3: English driver